 Our affiliate, the European Centre for Law and Justice recently sent a letter to each current member of the UN Security Council arguing that each member should vote “No” to any proposed resolution that seeks to establish borders, designate a capital city, or establish a timeframe for withdrawal from disputed territories.

 Stand with the ACLJ and stand with Israel.
 Consider at tax-deductible donation to the ACLJ today.
-Have your gift doubled through our Matching Challenge.

 The U.N.
 Human Rights Council (UNHRC) has long been a body that seems not nearly as interested in defending human rights as defiantly bullying Israel, and the United States has taken a stand to say, “no more.”
 Joined by U.S. Secretary of State Mike Pompeo, the U.S. Ambassador to the United Nations,